fal-ai/dbt-fal/docs/ci_example.md

 You can use fal as part of your CI/CD pipeline.
 In this example we use [Github Actions](https://github.com/features/actions).

 ## Environment variables
-Environemt variables need to be provided as [repository secrets](https://docs.github.com/en/actions/security-guides/encrypted-secrets) These will be different depending on which sources and outputs your project uses.
+Environment variables need to be provided as [repository secrets](https://docs.github.com/en/actions/security-guides/encrypted-secrets) These will be different depending on which sources and outputs your project uses.
 In this example we use [BigQuery](https://cloud.google.com/bigquery/) both as a source and as an output, and so we need to provide BigQuery-specific environment variables:

 - `SERVICE_ACCOUNT_KEY`: contents of a `keyfile.json`.
 For more information see [here](https://docs.github.com/en/actions/security-guides/encrypted-secrets)
-- `GCLOUD_PROJECT`: your Google Cloud project ID.
+- `GCLOUD_PROJECT`: your Google Cloud project ID, necessary for seeding
-- `BQ_DATASET`: name of the BigQuery dataset
+- `BQ_DATASET`: name of the BigQuery dataset, necessary for seeding

 If your fal scripts require environment variables, these should also be provided as repository secrets.